org-emotion-researcher/DeepFace-Demonstration/README.md

 ## Prerequisites

 1. **Windows Operating System**:
-   - The script is designed to work for Windows.
-However, it was adjusted to also work for the current MacOS distribution Sequoia.
+   - The script is designed to work on Windows 11.

 2. **Anaconda 3**:
    - It is highly recommended to install [Anaconda 3](https://www.anaconda.com/products/distribution).